 Combine the melon balls with chopped strawberries and whole blueberries (or other berries) and stir together.
 Divide the fruit mixture among the shells.
 Garnish with mint leaves, if you’d like.

-For each serving, use a 6- to 8-ounce container vanilla, lemon, or pineapple nondairy yogurt (coconut or soy) and 1/2 to 1 cup fruit.
+For each serving, use a 6- to 8-ounce container vanilla, lemon, or pineapple plant-based yogurt (coconut, cashew, almond, etc.) and 1/2 to 1 cup fruit.
 See suggestions following.
 Use medium-sized glass tumblers. layer half of the yogurt, then half of the fruit in glass; repeat each layer.

 For a breakfast parfait, top with a little granola; if it’s more of a dessert, top with vegan semi-sweet chocolate chips and/or toasted sliced almonds.
 To make it even more of a dessert, use vanilla nondairy ice cream instead of yogurt.
 Here are some ideas for fruits to use, and to combine: